bbbreaddd/compose/compose/wireguard/README.md

 Not using.
 Switched to an LXC instead

+WebUI: 51821